 Gives an in-depth analysis of advertising strategy and execution processes.
-The psychology of advertising, project planning strategies, return on marketing investment measurement, and promotional tactics are considered in detail.
-The course emphasizes the creation of a phased advertising campaign portfolio project in which students fulfill both client and agency roles.
+The psychology of advertising, project planning strategies, effectiveness measurement, and promotional tactics are considered in detail.
+The course emphasizes the creation of a multi-media advertising campaign in which students fulfill both client and agency roles.